fmAccounting Link (Xero Edition) v2 Frequently Asked Questions

 - Purchase Orders

-- Timesheets Form Tracking
+- Timesheets (supports a single specified Tracking Category)

 I’m not familiar with the technique that you’re using to create records when downloading data from Xero – can you explain how this works?